Favourable Lake Ontario

 Shore Lunch at Severn Falls

-Ben Vowell, Neil Haldrup, Matt Wieborg
+Kneeling from left: Ben Vowell, Neil Haldrup, Matt Wieborg

 Row 2: Mason Hewitt, Jack Haldrup, James Clark, Bob Haldrup, Luke Vowell, Clayton Wright